 [EH] 2902.7 Toilet room accessories.
 A minimum of one hand-drying facility shall be provided in each toilet room where lavatories are provided.

 [EH] Section 2902.8 Location of service sinks is added:

 [EH] 2902.8 Location of service sinks.
-Service sinks are required on each floor where toilet facilities are provided as defined below:
+Except for Group R occupancies, service sinks are required on each floor where toilet facilities are required.